yux1991/yu-resume-academic/content/course/NLP/Introduction/page.md

     * Assumption: words that are related will often appear in the same documents.
     * Loop over all documents and for each time word $i$ appears in document $j$, we add one to entry $X_{ij}$.
   * Window based Co-occurrence Matrix:
-    * The matrix $X$ stores co-occurrences of words theereby becoming an affinity matrix.
+    * The matrix $X$ stores co-occurrences of words thereby becoming an affinity matrix.
     * Calculate the number of times each word appears inside a window of a particular size around the word of interest.
 * Applying SVD to the cooccurrence matrix
   * Apply SVD on $X$ to get $X=USV^T$.